-Voted Ballots: All civilian voted ballots must be returned to the County Board of Elections Office by 4:30pm on the Friday before the election – please note that POSTMARKS DO NOT APPLY.
+Voted Ballots: All civilian voted ballots must be returned to the County Board of Elections Office by 8 pm on election day – please note that POSTMARKS DO NOT APPLY.
 If hand delivering, only the actual voter may return their ballot.

 PA VOTER ID LAWS & OTHER VOTING RIGHTS INFORMATION